 When are goods duty-free?

-Payment of customs duty is not required when the goods are manufactured in the UK and sent from the UK are duty-free.
+Payment of customs duty is not required when the goods are manufactured in the UK (originating product) and are sent from the UK.
 As proof, you must have an invoice from the seller containing a specific-form statement on the British origin of the goods.
 However, value added tax must be paid for the goods.

 Read more: How do I get preferential treatment?

 Examples of taxes and charges

 The customs duty is 0 % for goods manufactured in the UK and sent from the UK, if the goods are UK-originating and you have an invoice from the seller containing a specific-form statement on the British origin of the goods.
 VAT must be paid on all goods delivered from the UK.

 If in 2021 you order a suit worth 200 euros from the UK, and the suit was manufactured there and the transport costs amount to 20 euros, the amount of VAT to be levied on the consignment is determined as follows: